Shashank19903011/Data-Analyst-SQL-Portfolio/README.md

 ## 📌 About

-This repository contains SQL scripts developed using the **IBM HR Employee Attrition Dataset**.
+This repository contains SQL scripts developed using the *** HR Employee Attrition Dataset**.
 The projects demonstrate my ability to perform exploratory data analysis, write efficient SQL queries, solve business problems, and generate meaningful insights for Data Analyst roles.

 ---